Spain, Portugal and Morocco Cruise - JWT Travel

 We will journey to Morocco, visiting the port town of Agadir, the northern Moroccan coastal city of Tangier and of course Casablanca’s central market and the modernist landmark of the Hassan II Mosque, the 3rd largest mosque in the world.

 Have you got a cruise holiday in mind?
-Talk to our team about booking your place on this fabulous Spain, Gibraltar, Portugal and Morocco Cruise, and more upcoming Europe and Mediterranean Cruises with Norwegian Cruise Line.
+Talk to our team about booking your place on this fabulous Spain, Portugal and Morocco Cruise, and more upcoming Europe and Mediterranean Cruises with Norwegian Cruise Line.

 Itinerary